Looca/privateSpace-ng/README.md

-# privateSpace-ng
+# Private Space
-Proof of concept for accessing private space using AngularJS and Firebase
+Proof of concept for accessing private space using AngularJS and Firebase.
+Apps offers Registration using email addresses and login option for already registered users.

+## Tools
+* AngularJS
+* Firebase